HariSekhon/Knowledge-Base/java-jvm-performance-tuning.md

 If you abuse the JVM heap size it won't be able to stick to that 100ms target you've given it.

-There is no right answer to heap size as it depends on the application but but aim for 16GB and spread horizontally.
+There is no right answer to heap size as it depends on the application but aim for 16GB and spread horizontally.

 Especially if you're got NoSQL horizontally scalable distributed computing software like HBase or SolrCloud.